-The Department of Labor, or the DOL, is responsible for issuing guidance under any component plans that are subject to ERISA, including health FSAs and HRAs.
+The Department of Labor, or the DOL, is responsible for issuing guidance under any component plans that are subject to ERISA, including health FSAs and HRAs, as well as guidance that is applicable to the administration of HSAs.

 The DOL issues regulations, technical releases and other pieces of guidance that apply to employee benefit plans generally.
 In addition, in response to a request by an individual or an organization, the DOL's Employee Benefits Security Administration may issue an advisory opinion that interprets and applies ERISA to a specific situation, including issues related to consumer-centric healthcare accounts.
+In April 2016, DOL issued a new regulation more broadly defining the circumstances under which a person is considered to be a fiduciary by reason of giving investment advice or recommendations to certain retirement accounts and HSAs.
+We have taken measures to comply with the DOL's new fiduciary regulation.
+However, on March 2, 2017, the DOL published a proposal to delay the applicability date from April 10, 2017 until June 9, 2017, and DOL has announced that it is considering a further delay and modifications to the rule.